nbpayne/deskandstudio-beta/02-photo-studio.md

 ---
-title: Photography studio hire -- co-working for creatives
+title: Photography studio hire
 permalink: "/photo-studio/"
 layout: default
 nav: Photo Studio
-description: Photography studio and co-working space for creatives in Annandale, Sydney.
+description: Photography studio and co-working space for creatives in Petersham, Sydney.
 heading: Looking for a Sydney photography studio or want to rent a studio in Sydney?
-subheading: Flexible photo studio hire in sydney’s inner west
+subheading: Flexible photo studio hire in Sydney’s inner west
 image:
-  path: "/images/heros/studio-md.jpg"
+  path: "/images/heros/photo-studio-md.jpg"
   width: 1600
   height: 600
 redirect_from: "/studio/"
 ---

-Our studio space is a boutique, yet versatile space suited to simple shoots such as portraits, product shoots, and to-camera video pieces.
+Our large light-filled photo studio has been designed to be used as a natural light photography studio, but can be easily transformed for flash and continuous lighting.
 {: .lead }

 We offer a wide range of options for backdrops, lighting and textures for the space on-site.
 You can also BYO backdrops if you have specialist requirements.

-Our location is convenient and easy to find --- a short drive or bus trip from Sydney CBD to Petersham along Parramatta Road --- getting here and setting up is a breeze.
+Our location is convenient and easy to find — a short drive or your choice of bus or train from Sydney CBD to Petersham — getting here and setting up is a breeze.

-The studio can be hired for a full day, or just half a day.
+The studio can be hired for a full day, or just half a day, and with the option of late night photo studio hire or even weekend hires, and booking is easy via the online booking system.

 ### The space